mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 - Update the VPC cluster tag

-> Required when installing the ELB Operator: `ERROR	setup	failed to get VPC ID	{"error": "no VPC with tag \"kubernetes.io/cluster/lzdemo-ds2dn\" found"}`
+> Required when installing the ELB Operator: `ERROR	setup	failed to get VPC ID	{"error": "no VPC with tag \"kubernetes.io/cluster/<infra_id>\" found"}`

 > Q. to NE: Is it a bug?
 Should it be required?
+Can we use VPC's owned by subnets which the cluster was installed?

-0. Get the InfraID
+0. Get the InfraID from the installer manifests

 ```bash
 export CLUSTER_ID="$(awk '/infrastructureName: / {print $2}' manifests/cluster-infrastructure-02-config.yml)"